SereinMC/Serein/README.md

 The current Script API iterates very quickly and out-of-date versions of developer resources and games can be disruptive as a result.

 Use `serein -s` or `serein --switch` to change the project manifest dependencies and npm module versions interactively.

+Use the -y or --yes flag to update all dependencies directly to the latest version.

 ### Contributing to Serein